Manufacturer of Custom Firearms and Suppressors

 NOTE: Prices quoted do not include Federal Transfer Tax or any applicable state sales tax

 STEALTH: We can custom build detachable pistol caliber suppressors in sizes from .22LR to .45 ACP, and rifle caliber suppressors up to .358 Winchester, to meet your needs or specifications.
-Among our options are: sealed units, take-down units, telescoping (reflex) units, collapsible units, internally threaded attachment points, externally threaded attachment points, slip-on/clamp-on attachment points (for unthreaded barrels), concentric chambers, eccentric chambers (Maxim style), integral free-floating chambers (a.k.a. recoil boosters for recoil operated pistols), wet environment, dry environment, carbon steel, stainless steel, aluminum, solid machined body and parts, unitized construction, bead blasted aluminum or stainless finish, optional gray or matte black all-weather DH (Damn Hard) molycoat external finish.
+Among our options are: take-down units, telescoping (reflex) units, collapsible units, internally threaded attachment points, externally threaded attachment points, slip-on/clamp-on attachment points (for unthreaded barrels), concentric chambers, eccentric chambers (Maxim style), integral free-floating chambers (a.k.a. recoil boosters for recoil operated pistols), wet environment, dry environment, carbon steel, stainless steel, aluminum, titanium, solid machined body and parts, unitized construction, bead blasted finish, optional gray or matte black all-weather DH (Damn Hard) molycoat external finish (custom finishes are available for an extra charge).
 We also offer barrel threading.
 Contact us for details.
-Dealers, please send us your signed FFL for a price quote.
+Dealers, please send us your signed FFL and SOT for a price quote.

 Note: Our optional DH finish is available on our suppressors.
 Visit the OPTIONS page for patterns, colors, and pricing.